IanLockwood/ReactShop/README.md

 Tests - Next up would be tests.
 Every good project needs a ton of testing, and I'd usually have at least a few tests per component, but again, time.
 You may see tests by the time you read this.
 But with recommended project times it's usually an easy casualty!

+A Real Request - I just copied the JSON file into my code for speed, but I would have actually made a request to get it from the URL.
+I was trying to squeeze this in but just barely ran out of time.

 Edge Cases - There are so, so many edge cases that could destroy this code.
 If I was really building GrubHub this would take weeks, mainly because of all of the edge cases, type checking, etc. Which brings me to...

 TypeScript!
 I didn't use it because I know it would've added a lot of time since I'm a little rusty, but my gosh, the type checking alone that TypeScript provides would eliminate 70% of the edge cases here.
 It would be really, really valuable.